Smoked Pork Crown Roast being pulled form the smoker.

 Sponsored by Oklahoma Joes

-Why You’ll Love Smoked Pork Crown Roast
+Why You’ll Love the Smoked Pork Crown Roast

 One pork crown with multiple slices of pork sitting on a cutting board.